networknt/light-doc/content/en/tutorial/rest/swagger/petstore/generate.md

 ---

-We have [light-codegen][] to support project scaffolding for all the frameworks provided by light platform.
+We have [light-codegen][] to support project scaffolding for all the frameworks provided by Light platform.
 We believe that for enterprise scale and microservices, you have to adopt [design first][].
 There are numeric ways to use light-codegen and here we are just using it as command line cli tool.